 Reporting an Incident

-Any Participant who becomes aware of, experiences, or witnesses another Participant potentially in breach of this Policy may file a written Complaint to the AOS Safe Meeting Committee at this email address: safe-meeting@americanornithology.org.
+Any Participant who becomes aware of, experiences, or witnesses another Participant potentially in breach of this Policy may file a written Complaint to the AOS Safe Meeting Committee at this email address: safe-meeting@americanornithology.org, or through this Google form.
 The AOS Safe Meeting Committee is a group of individuals appointed by the AOS Professional Ethics Committee for the purpose of evaluating, investigating, and where possible, resolving conduct-related issues.
 The Safe Meeting Committee is dedicated to treating every reported incident with respect, sensitivity, and dignity.

 Complaints made on-line before, during, and after the Event will be responded to swiftly.
 Participants preferring to submit a question, concern, or their written Complaint to an individual member of the committee should include the committee member’s name in the subject line (e.g., ATTN: Name).